code-craka/developer-portfolio-dashboard/docs/API_DOCUMENTATION.md

 # API Documentation

 This document provides comprehensive documentation for all API endpoints in the Developer Portfolio Dashboard.
+This is an **open-source project** available under the MIT License.

+## Overview

 The API supports both public endpoints for the portfolio frontend and protected admin endpoints for content management through the admin dashboard interface.

+**Key Features:**
+- Complete CRUD operations for projects, experiences, and contact messages
+- Secure admin authentication with Clerk integration
+- File upload system with validation and cleanup
+- Rate limiting and comprehensive security headers
+- Database health monitoring and auto-repair
+- Responsive admin dashboard with real-time updates
+- Public portfolio endpoints for displaying content

 ## Technology Stack